 But don’t worry, just because they have a company card doesn’t mean they can run wild.
 In fact, having an expense card means it’s easier to keep tabs on what they’re spending.
 Employees have no choice but to adhere to the spending policies you put in place.

 At Payhawk, our spend policies allow you to keep spending under close control while giving all budget holders the freedom to spend within a framework.
 Pretty neat.

-How many business subscriptions do you have, and how many of them are being fully utilized?
-Managing all expense accounts from a centralized location means you can oversee recurring payments across all departments and pinpoint subscriptions no longer used.
+How many business subscriptions do you have, and how many of them are being fully utilised?
+Managing all accounts payable from a centralised location means you can oversee recurring payments across all departments and pinpoint subscriptions no longer used.

-As your organization grows, the spending can easily become more prolific, and keeping track of which departments have which subscriptions can help you identify unnecessary or duplicate business subscriptions.
+As your organisation grows, the spending can easily become more prolific, and keeping track of which departments have which subscriptions can help you identify unnecessary or duplicate business subscriptions.